Compass Centre

 Compass Centre is an office building on the grounds of Heathrow Airport in the London Borough of Hillingdon.
 The building serves as Heathrow Airport Holdings's head office.
 Compass Centre previously served as a British Airways flight crew centre.

 History

 The Compass Centre was originally conceived as speculative offices for Lynton plc, which was the property development division of Heathrow Airport Limited.
 British Airways was a prospective but not necessarily a sole tenant.
 The airline decided to consolidate its scattered operations into the Compass Centre.
 In August 1992 on-site construction began.
 The building was completed 15 months later.

 When Heathrow Terminal 5 opened on 27 March 2008, British Airways staff, including crew check-in staff, relocated from the Compass Centre to Terminal 5.
 A refurbishment of the head office was completed in September 2009, after Heathrow Airport Limited (then BAA) moved into the building.

+On 5 March 2019, an explosive package was mailed to Compass Centre which ignited upon opening.
+No-one was injured in the attack.
+The package, one of three sent at the same time to Heathrow Airport, London City Airport and Waterloo station, was believed to have originated from Ireland.
+Compass Centre was evacuated for the day but reopened the following morning.